Sales of Adolf Hitler’s ‘Mein Kampf’ Are Soaring After German Reprint

 — VICE News (@vicenews) January 3, 2017

 But this is not necessarily the case as a full quarter of books bought in Germany are bought close to Christmas, and it is easy to top book lists during other times of the year while still selling fewer copies.
-Furthermore, the treatise is being sold as an academic edition, with prices at €58 and is being purchased by academics, schools and libraries.
+Furthermore, the treatise is being sold as an academic edition, with prices at €58 and is being purchased by academics, schools, and libraries.

 Wirsching stated that The Institute for Contemporary History had sought legal advice before they published Hitler’s treatise on a limited basis and that his company’s edition was meant to “preempt” other editions that might be put out by those who are Nazi sympathizers.
 Andreas Wirsching stated that it would be “irresponsible to just let this text spread arbitrarily.”